Java under the Microscope: Stack, Heap, and GC using Code Examples

 class Point {

-int x; // the object field is on the heap, inside the object block
+int x; // object field — in heap, inside the object block

 int y;